darkarnium/secpub/NetGear/SOAPWNDR/README.md

 3. In the absence of a known security contact these issues were reported to NetGear support.
 The initial response from NetGear support was that despite these issues "the network should still stay secure" due to a number of built-in security features.
 Attempts to clarify the nature of this vulnerability with support were unsuccessful.
 This ticket has since been auto-closed while waiting for a follow up.
 A subsequent email sent to the NetGear 'OpenSource' contact has also gone unanswered.

 4. If you have a NetGear device that is believed to be affected and can confirm whether the PoC works successfully, let me know and I will update this document accordingly with credit provided to you.

+5. Robert Müller has found that some additional devices may be vulnerable via a service running on port 5000 - beleived to be uPnP.
+If your device is not vulnerable on the web management port, please try passing the `--port 5000` parameter to the ruby PoC to see whether this additional service is vulnerable.

 ### Overview